- Code SOCY2169

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Political Communication, Sociology, Digital Humanities, Politics

-The Internet is increasingly a source of data for social science research and this course provides students with training in quantitative and qualitative online research methods for social research.
-The course covers unobtrusive/non-reactive methods involving socially-generated digital trace data (networks and text) from sources such as websites, social networking sites such as Facebook and microblogs such as Twitter.
-Obtrusive/reactive social research methods are also covered, including both quantitative methods (online surveys, online experiments) and qualitative methods (online focus groups and interviews, online field research).
+The Internet is increasingly a source of data for social science research and this course provides students with training in online research methods for social research, with an emphasis on quantitative methods.
+The course focuses on unobtrusive/non-reactive methods involving socially-generated digital trace data (networks and text) from sources such as websites, social networking sites such as Facebook, microblogs such as Twitter and discussion environments such as Reddit.
+In this computer-lab based course, students will gain an introduction to coding and will undertake social network analysis and quantitative text analysis using the R statistical software.
+There is also an overview of obtrusive/reactive social research methods, including both quantitative methods (online surveys, online experiments) and qualitative methods (online focus groups and interviews, online field research).

 Upon successful completion, students will have the knowledge and skills to: